rubensauchelli/platform-template/documentation/frontend-guide.md

 # Frontend Documentation

-This document provides a detailed overview of the SCR Extraction Tool's frontend architecture, user interface components, and workflow implementation.
+This document provides a detailed overview of the Omniflo Platform's frontend architecture, user interface components, and workflow implementation.

 ## Technology Stack